 Ari Barker, who witnessed the aftermath of the collapse, told CNN the building collapsed on top of a thrift store next door, as well as a busy sidewalk.

 The Occupational Safety and Health Administration has been told it was an accident at a demolition site, and has investigators on the way.

 Bystanders and construction workers rushed in to search for people trapped under the rubble.
 Rescue crews soon arrived and asked the public and news helicopters to back off to allow searchers to listen for people trapped under the debris.

-University of Pennsylvania Hospital was treating four patients from the collapse, according to hospital spokesman Stephen Graff.
-Hahnemann University Hospital is treating two patients, according to hospital spokeswoman Gianna DeMedio.
-They are were fair condition.
+University of Pennsylvania Hospital treated some patients from the collapse, according to hospital spokesman Stephen Graff.
+Hahnemann University Hospital treated other patients, according to hospital spokeswoman Gianna DeMedio.

 Twelve people rescued earlier were taken to area hospitals with minor injuries.
 Shortly before midnight, authorities pulled out 61-year-old Myra Plekam alive.
 She was the 14th survivor.